htcondor/pool-exerciser/README.md

 their work to this system, which can drastically decrease the real-world time it takes for their computations to complete.
 To learn more about the OSPool, you can visit their website here:
 [OSPool](https://osg-htc.org/services/open_science_pool.html).
-To learn more about how this project uses the OSPool, you can read OSPool_Hierarchy.md, which you can find in the docs directory of this repository.
+To learn more about how this project uses the OSPool, you can read OSPool_Hierarchy, which you can find in the docs directory of this repository.

 ## Goal